-Current payment trends in gambling
+Current trends in gambling payments

 Mind the geography and payment preferences: payment methods or currencies preferred in one country may not be accessible in another.

-Tokenisation is a solution that can both secure electronic payments and mitigate the risks associated with transactions on the Internet using data encryption.
-Now, this technology is more relevant than ever — payment security is a significant concern for many companies, including the online gambling market and financial markets.
+Tokenisation is a solution that can secure electronic payments and mitigate the risks associated with transactions on the Internet using data encryption.
+This technology is now more relevant than ever — payment security is a significant concern for many companies, including online gambling and financial markets.
 Tokenised payments provide a high level of security when depositing and withdrawing funds via smartphones or other similar channels.
 Tokenisation technology also creates added value for players.
-For example, one-click payments, which have become the new standard in e-commerce, are becoming more secure with the same tokenisation technology — even in the case of data theft from the merchant's server.
+For example, one-click payments, which have become the new standard in e-commerce payment processing, are becoming more secure with the same tokenisation technology — even in the case of data theft from the merchant's server.
 The main advantage of tokenisation is that the card number turns into a token, which is stored on the device or the seller's website.
-As a result, gambling companies are no longer required to comply with the Payment Card Data Security Standard (PCI DSS) because they do not store client confidential data.
+As a result, gambling companies are no longer required to comply with the Payment Card Data Security Standard (PCI DSS) because they do not store confidential client data.

-Payment bonuses.
 Bonus offers focused on attracting and retaining customers have existed in gambling for over ten years.
 There is nothing new in this approach, but it still works great.
-Bonuses, such as free spins or free bets, doubling the deposit amount and other promotions, are one of the oldest trends in gaming.
+Bonuses, such as free spins or free bets, doubling the deposit amount, and other promotions, are one of the oldest trends in gaming.
 They are used to reward new customers, support the existing ones or activate customers who, for whatever reason, have left the platform.

 Bonuses are an excellent customer acquisition tool that is continually evolving, but given their simplicity and effectiveness, rewards should remain a long-term development strategy for any gaming platform.

-Future payment trends in gambling
+Future trends in gambling

-The future opens up bright prospects for the development of cryptocurrencies that work on Blockchain technology (including Bitcoin (Ethereum) and others).
+The future opens up bright prospects for developing cryptocurrencies that work on Blockchain technology (including Bitcoin (Ethereum) and others).
 What is behind these technologies?
 This new payment method may be suitable for most people in the world.
 The use of Bitcoins in gaming is growing and will keep on doing this.
-There are enough reasons for this: the technology is aimed to increase the efficiency and speed of transaction processes, and reduce the cost of payments.
-The origin and legal regime of cryptocurrencies are still ambiguous — each one has its characteristics and technology.
+There are enough reasons for this: the technology is aimed to increase the efficiency and speed of transaction processes and reduce the cost of payments.
+The origin and legal regime of cryptocurrencies are still ambiguous — each has its characteristics and technology.
 Confidence in cryptocurrencies remains low, and the percentage of all financial transactions is still negligible.
 For the general public, including players, to actively use Bitcoin as a means of payment, support from banks and financial institutions is needed.
 A step towards establishing this trust may be the Anti-Money Laundering (AML) program of financial measures to combat money laundering, which determines the principles of personal identification, as well as policies and procedures for monitoring transactions.

 Blockchain technology is aimed to increase the efficiency and speed of transaction processes, and reduce the cost of payments.

-2. Wearable devices
+2. Wearable devices & rise of mobile gaming

 3. Blockchain technology for gaming – smart contracts